-Five young people were awarded bursaries for organ lessons and music books worth £250.
+Five young people were awarded bursaries for organ lessons.
 The recipients were selected by application, and received their awards at St George’s Cathedral, Southwark, where they heard a demonstration of the organ by the former Director of Music, Norman Harper, and had a play themselves.
 They also had several opportunities to perform in public over the year.

-The scheme is intended for those who haven’t had any organ lessons previously, and can ideally play the piano to ABRSM grade 5 standard, although all applications will be considered.
-There is no upper age limit.
+The scheme is intended for pupils/students/young people based in South London who haven’t had any organ lessons previously, and can play the piano to ABRSM grade 5 standard or above, although all applications will be considered.

 The SSLSO exists to promote organ playing, and we hope that this scheme will play a part in nurturing a future generation of players of this wonderful instrument.

 — Applications for 2023/24 are now open —